Cycles and Intractability in a Large Class of Aggregation Rules: A Version of Max Cut for Weighted Tournaments

 \begin{lemma} \emph{(Fitting a four-cycle into three levels)} Let $\overrightarrow{\mathcal{P}}= \{T>M>B\}$ be any ordered tripartition of the vertex set $\overrightarrow{V}$ of $\overrightarrow{\mathcal{H}_{\mathcal{G}}}$.
-Then for each weight $w$ edge $e=\{a, b\}$ of $\mathcal{G}$: \begin{itemize} \item if $a$ and $b$ belong to the same piece of $\overrightarrow{\mathcal{P}}$ then the net contribution to the score $\overrightarrow{v}(\overrightarrow{\mathcal{P}})$ made by the edges of the $\{a,b\}$ $4$-cycle of line (\ref{4cycle}) is zero, and \item if $a$ and $b$ belong to any two different pieces of $\overrightarrow{\mathcal{P}}$ then, by appropriately reassigning the direction vertices $d_{ab}$ and $d_{ba}$ among $T$, $M$, and $B$, we can set the net contribution to $\overrightarrow{v}(\overrightarrow{\mathcal{P}})$ made by the edges of the $\{a,b\}$ $4$-cycle equal to $0$, or $w$, or $-w$, as we prefer. \end{itemize} \end{lemma}
+Then for each weight $w$ edge $e=\{a, b\}$ of $\mathcal{G}$: \begin{itemize} \item if $a$ and $b$ belong to the same piece of $\overrightarrow{\mathcal{P}}$ then the net contribution to the score $\overrightarrow{v}(\overrightarrow{\mathcal{P}})$ made by the edges of the $\{a,b\}$ $4$-cycle of line (\ref{4cycle}) is zero, and \item if $a$ and $b$ belong to any two different pieces of $\overrightarrow{\mathcal{P}}$ then, by appropriately reassigning the direction vertices $d_{ab}$ and $d_{ba}$ among $T$, $M$, and $B$, we can set the net contribution to $\overrightarrow{v}(\overrightarrow{\mathcal{P}})$ made by the edges of the $\{a,b\}$ $4$-cycle equal to $0$, or $+ w$, or $-w$, as we prefer. \end{itemize} \end{lemma}

-\begin{proof} (Of Lemma 1) Figures \ref{FigTwo}L, \ref{FigTwo}C, and \ref{FigTwo}R (for \emph{Left, Center, Right}) show three possible ways to assign the four vertices $a, b, d_{ab}$ and $d_{ba}$ to membership in the three pieces of $\overrightarrow{\mathcal{P}}$.
+\begin{proof} [Proof] Figures \ref{FigTwo}L, \ref{FigTwo}C, and \ref{FigTwo}R (for \emph{Left, Center, Right}) show three possible ways to assign the four vertices $a, b, d_{ab}$ and $d_{ba}$ to membership in the three pieces of $\overrightarrow{\mathcal{P}}$.
 In \ref{FigTwo}R ordinary vertices $a$ and $b$ belong to the same piece (here, piece $M$) of $\overrightarrow{\mathcal{P}}$.
-Of the four arcs in the $\{a,b\}$ 4-cycle, two are up edges and two are down edges, so if each edge has weight $w$ the net contribution of these four edges is zero.
+Of the four edges in the $\{a,b\}$ 4-cycle, two are up edges and two are down edges; as each edge has weight $w$ the net contribution of these four edges is zero.
 More generally, whenever $a,b \in M$ it is easy to see that the number of up edges from the $\{a,b\}$ 4-cycle must equal the number of down edges, no matter where $d_{ab}$ and $d_{ba}$ are placed, and that this remains true in case $a,b \in T$ or $a,b \in B$.
 Thus the net contribution is $0$ whenever the ordinary vertices $a$ and $b$ are in the same piece.